Anthony Lawton, The Winter's Tale, 2007. Photography by Lee A. Butz

 Achieving this vision requires a corresponding foundation of support, which in turn requires innovation, insightful planning, and focused execution.
 The next crucial task was a detailed, measurable, objective-driven five-year plan aimed at a major step change for the Festival in the direction of the vision.

 PSF's five-year plan initiates many of the elements of the larger vision.
-We start strong this season with productions in rep, a third Shakespeare play, a transition from the outdoor Greenshow to a more atmospheric pre-show experience called On the Green (our first step towards the Shakespeare Café), and steps to continue strengthening the Festival's financial footing.
+We started strong in the 2011 season with productions in rep, a third Shakespeare play, a transition from the outdoor Greenshow to a more atmospheric pre-show experience called On the Green (our first step towards the Shakespeare Café), and steps to continue strengthening the Festival's financial footing.
 Each objective requires resources to accomplish.
 Some resources are already present, including ingenuity and determination, some are anticipated in the plan, such as additional staff and new revenue.

 PSF is in pursuit of an exhilarating and inspiring vision.
 We are blessed with a terrific staff, tremendous support from DeSales University and the many constituencies committed to the Festival, and the ever-deepening good will and gratitude of our patrons.